NikitaS4/cppimagefilterbase/README.md

 Config grammar:
 Each line consists of the name of the filter (see Available filters) and filter application area (rectangle) The rectangle is set with 4 numbers - if You divide width and height by them, You will receive screen coordinates of the rectangle
-Coordinates order - top left up bottom (to divide by them: width height width height) If the number is 0, it means 0 coordinate
+Coordinates order - top left bottom right (to divide by them: width height width height) If the number is 0, it means 0 coordinate

 Config example:
 Red 0 0 2 2

 Blur 2 2 1 1